Mark L. Jewell, MD

 Formerly, the facelift involved merely tightening skin without any tightening of the deeper layers of the face.
 This resulted in the face being supported by the tightened skin only.
 As skin can continue to stretch, the results did not last too long.

 Dr. Jewell is very experienced in this technique and has written textbook chapters on this approach.
 He also conducts courses to train other surgeons on how to do the MACS lift.
-His innovative spirit and pioneering approach earned him the Leadership Award from the American Society for Aesthetic Plastic Surgery, an award that has only been given to 5 people in its 50-year history.
+His innovative spirit and pioneering approach earned him the Leadership Award from the American Society for Aesthetic Plastic Surgery (now known as The Aesthetic Society), an award that has only been given to 5 people in the organization’s 50-year history.
 Learn more about Dr. Jewell’s contributions to the advancement of facial plastic surgery.

 Where Are the Incisions for a Facelift?

-Dr. Jewell begins each facelift with a carefully placed incision that starts just above each ear and continues down along the inside margin of the ear, which makes it well hidden.
+Dr. Jewell and Dr. Najafian begin each facelift with a carefully placed incision that starts just above each ear and continues down along the inside margin of the ear, which makes it well hidden.
 For some patients, the incision stops here.
 This is called a limited or “short scar” facelift.

 For others, it continues around the ear lobe, behind the ear, and into the hairline.
 The incision in the front of the ear is planned to follow the contour of the ear so that it will be relatively discreet.